-Request our FREE 162 Page Saddlery And Craft Catalogue
+See our 162 Page Saddlery And Craft Catalogue below:

 LEFFLER FEATURED ON TODAY TONIGHT EXPOSE ON BYCAST OR BICAST

 3rd September 2010, Paul Guyett CEO of Leffler featured on the Chanel 7 program to explain the diffence between real leather and bycast that has been marketed as "bycast leather or bonded leather"

 Under the fair trading act there are significant penalties if goods are promoted incorrectly.

 Now a Today Tonight investigation has discovered an increasing number of cheap seconds are being sold as genuine leather.

 Although looks can be deceiving, there are different grades of leather.
 It can determine whether the product you buy lasts a lifetime, or just a few years.

 Technology now allows up to four layers of leather to be taken from a single hide of an animal.
 'Bycast' is the leftovers after the final layer has been removed.